Author: Rev. Jonalu Johnstone

 Commitment to Change

 When UUFM chose to recruit a Developmental Minister rather than go through a regular search process for a minister, the Fellowship committed to change.
-The particular goals you deve- loped were to become more involved in the community, to accept ministerial leadership, and to grow in … read more.
+The particular goals you deve- loped were to become more involved in the community, to accept ministerial leadership, and to grow in membership.
+It’s one thing to say we want change and … Continue reading Commitment to Change

 January